Alimov-8/django-social-website/README.md

      • Optimizing QuerySets that involve related objects
      • Using prefetch_related()

-    Using signals for denormalizing counts
+    Using signals for denormalizing counts.
+       (Denormalization is making data redundant in such a way that it optimizes read performance)
-     • Working with signals
+     • Working with signals (Signals can be used for updating denormalization data)
      • Application configuration classes

     Using Redis for storing item views
      • Installing Redis
      • Using Redis with Python